 The Company meets the definition of a Union Parent Investment Holding Company.
-Together with the CIF and the FSP form an Investment Firm Group subject to prudential consolidation group or a consolidated situation.
+Together with the Eurotrade Investments RGB Ltd (the "CIF"), the Eurotrade SA (Pty) Limited and the Eurotrade International Ltd (MU) form an Investment Firm Group subject to prudential consolidation group or a consolidated situation.
 The remaining subsidiary companies of the Company do not fall under the definition of consolidated situation in line with the IFR and therefore are excluded from the level of application of this Report.
-The Company together with the CIF and FSP comprise the Eurotrade group for the purposes of prudential consolidation and this Report (the "Group").
+The Company together with the Eurotrade Investments RGB Ltd (the "CIF"), the Eurotrade SA (Pty) Limited and the Eurotrade International Ltd (MU) comprise the Eurotrade group for the purposes of prudential consolidation and this Report (the "Group").
 Since the prudential consolidating entity - the Company - is incorporated in Cyprus, the consolidating supervisor is CySEC.
 The Basis of Consolidation of Group entities is detailed in Appendix II.